Copyright 1994 - 2023 Bill's Bible Basics

 Acts 24:22, KJV

-The word "perfect" in the previous verse is derived from the Greek word "akribesteron".
-This word means "more exactly" or "more perfectly".
+The word "perfect" in the previous verse is derived from the Koine Greek word "akribesteron", which means "more exactly" or "more perfectly".
 It is synonymous with "more fully" or "more completely".
-In similar fashion, our Salvation will likewise be more perfect, full and complete on the Day of the Lord's Return, when we will receive our new Resurrected Bodies, and enter into the full realities of the Spirit World.
-It is for this reason that at the sound of the Seventh Trump, we are told the following:
+In similar fashion, our Salvation will likewise be more perfect, full and complete on the day that we each receive our new Resurrected Body, and enter into the full realities of the Spirit World.
+It is for this reason that at the sound of the Seventh Trump, we are told the following in the Book of Revelation:

 "But in the days of the voice of the seventh angel, when he shall begin to sound, the mystery of God should be finished, as he hath declared to his servants the prophets."